FindMySchool LogoFindMySchool

 Evaluating EKC Group requires looking beyond standard school league tables.
 The group caters to a diverse intake, including a significant number of students retaking English and mathematics GCSEs, as well as a smaller cohort of 14-16 year olds in direct-entry provision.

 While vocational qualifications form the bulk of provision, the group does offer A-levels.
-In 2024, 13.44% of A-level grades were A*-B. This performance sits in the lower 40% of schools in England for England (rank 2,497).
+In the current FindMySchool data, 20% of A-level grades are A*-B and the group ranks 2,251st out of 2,549 providers for A-level academic outcomes.
 However, this statistic captures only a fraction of the college's output.
 The primary story here is vocational achievement, where pass rates and progression to employment are the defining metrics.

 The published GCSE metrics reflect the college's specific role in the sector.
-The Attainment 8 score of 8.2 and Progress 8 score of -3.04 must be viewed in context.
+The current Attainment 8 score is 6.4 and the Progress 8 score is -3.03, which must be viewed in context.
 A large proportion of GCSE entries here are resits by students who did not achieve a grade 4 at school.
 The college's function is often to help these students secure the essential qualifications needed for their next step, rather than to compete with selective sixth forms on top grades.

 England ranks and key metrics (where available)